 Size of facilities and common areas

-How many toilets are required?
-Accessible toilets and staff ratio?
-How big will your kitchen, facilities, common area be – are you looking to encourage socialisation over mealtimes with bench seating etc or do your staff usually take the opportunity to be outside the office at mealtimes.
+The amount of toilets required?
+How big will your kitchen facilities and common area be?
+Are you looking to encourage socialisation over mealtimes with bench seating or do your staff take this opportunity to leave office.

-Design and fitouts are far more economical in square or rectangular buildings as the geometry allows for little to no unusable or wasted space.
+Design and fit outs are far more economical in square or rectangular buildings as the geometry allows for little wasted space.
 Circular and triangular buildings, whilst being architecturally interesting and a talking point, mean that there will be a great deal more wasted and unusable space within the office area.

 Actual usable office space vs Net Lettable Area